 Lets say though you understand that good photography is not a commodity, but a craft, and that you know you want some fantastic images.
 How can you arrive at a sensible price for you?

 Consider your finest outfit.
 The shoes, the suit or dress, the accessories.
 The way they make you feel and look, the impression they help you create and the opportunities that my lead to, all justified the expense of the outfit.
 They are benefits you’d expect to enjoy for several years or more from high quality clothing and so the expense can be seen as an investment in your well-being and in creating the impression you want with other people.
 The benefits are similar with high quality photography.
 You can expect years of enjoyment and good use from such images of you or your loved ones looking just how you’d like.
 It’s not all about the images though – just as with fine clothes where the service and fitting experience is part of what you’re paying for, with a good photographer, a memorably enjoyable, friendly and attentive service should come as standard.

 To sum up then, with these parallels you might reasonably use the level of investment you’d make in your finest outfit as a budgeting guide for your personal, headshot, couple or family portrait photography.
-For event photography the investment may be a little less or more depending on the scale and level of coverage required for the event.
+For event or wedding photography the investment may be a little less or more depending on the type, scale and level of coverage required for the event.